 - You receive your care from a provider who is eligible to provide services under Original Medicare.
 As a member of our plan, you can receive your care from either a network provider or an out-of-network provider (for more about this, see Section 2 in this chapter). - The providers in our network are listed in the Provider Directory. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
-Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
+Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
 If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
 Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.